MichaelMeow/beep_boop/README.md

 ## Description

 The application takes a name and number and returns different messages depending on the inputs.
+Back end logic includes functions using the .includes method to determine if a certain number is in a given input.

 ## BDD